WellesleyMussolini/my-pet-list/CONTRIBUTING.md

 Please note that by contributing to this project, you are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 Be respectful and inclusive towards others, and maintain a positive and collaborative environment.

-## Licensing

-By contributing to this project, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the project.

 If you have any questions or need further clarification, feel free to reach out to the project maintainer(s) or refer to the [README.md](README.md) file for contact information.

 Thank you for your contribution!